Rutherford Road

 There is no night work currently scheduled at this time.

-There are other road projects happening near this project.
-York Region is widening and improving Rutherford Road from Peter Rupert Avenue to Bathurst Street and Dufferin Street from Apple Blossom Drive to Marc Santi Boulevard.
+There is another road project happening nearby.
+York Region is widening and improving Rutherford Road from Peter Rupert Avenue to Bathurst Street.
 For more information, visit the Vaughan Construction Projects page.

 Frequently Asked Questions